Zeus-HelpDesk/Zeus/resources/docs/users/overview.md

 <a name="basic-overview"></a>
 ## Basic Overview

-**Zeus** is your IT departments choice of Help Desk software, this software is designed to make submitting tickets as easy as possible while still providing enough information to the IT staff to accurately troubleshoot and solve issues.
+**{{ config('app.name') }}** is your IT departments choice of Help Desk software, this software is designed to make submitting tickets as easy as possible while still providing enough information to the IT staff to accurately troubleshoot and solve issues.

 This software will also keep you in the loop as your IT department works through your issue and will also allow you to participate in the discussion about your ticket, this should allow you to keep your IT request in the software instead of going to e-mail or phone support.